-Cubano stuffed pork loin has all the flavor of the classic sandwich, without the carbs!
+Cubano stuffed pork tenderloin has all the flavor of the classic sandwich, without the carbs!
 It’s rolled with mustard, ham, cheese, and pickles, then grilled to perfection.

 A Cubano, but make it low carb!